£17.50

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Unbranded vintage bicycle pump, most likely in production during the 1980s (yet still new & unused after all this time!).
-An excellent choice for vintage cycling enthusiasts, but great for cyclists of the non-vintage variety too!
+Suntour set of 2 inner cables (or wires if you prefer), hailing from Japan and in production from the 1970s to the 1980s (yet still new & unused after all this time).
+The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too!

 OVERVIEW